danisyed/stock-prices-app/README.md

 - *Clone the code from GitHub*
 - *Install the dependencies using pip install -r requirements.txt*
 - *Build using Docker build command*
-- *Docker file will use the python3 image*
+- *Docker file is using the python3 image*
 - *Configure the service accounts & Permissions over Google Cloud*
 - *Configure CloudBuild to listen to any commit in the GitHub repo*
 - *UnitTests will be executed before pushing the container build*